LeptaSpace/zs/README.md

 There's a second reason for JavaScript's emerging domination.
 That is, we share source code.
 When you receive JavaScript, you get source code you can read, modify, and reuse.
 It may not be entirely legal, and people try to prevent this, yet it's the dominant culture.
 If I get to use your CPU cycles then you can remix my code.

 Remixability isn't an added feature.
 It's a cultural vitamin.
 Without it, culture grows stunted and crooked, and dies way too young.
 As does technology.
 Our industry is built on the corpses of projects too proud or stupid or greedy to take their vitamins.
-All my closed source work, ever, is dead.
-All my open source that went past "experiment" is still alive except for two (Libero and Xitami) that I had to actively end in 1999.
-In the 20th century we hadn't yet invented Github.
+All my closed source work, ever, died.
+Much open source also dies.
+I said "vitamin", not "complete diet".

 Sending source code around the network, and forced remixability go nicely together.
 I'll cover the legal aspects later.
 Let's look at sending source code.